 Log In Information and other important details, will be sent within 3-4 business days of enrollment, from, our partner, Educational Fitness Solutions (EFS).

 Once you log in to an individual course, you have eight (8) weeks to complete that course.
-You will have one year (12 months) to complete all courses within the certificate program.
+You will have until June 15, 2019 to complete all courses within the certificate program.
 Most of the courses require about 5 to 10 hours of effort per week.
 You should expect to log in early in the week when the weekly module is released and spend 45 minutes to one-hour with the new material.
 Then, log in 4 or 5 more times per week for 30 minutes or so to keep up with the discussions and make your contributions.

 Students are expected to be engaged for the full length of each class.